charliegolf/ChrisCode/ReadMe.txt

-This repository is ti document my progress as I learn more about C# and will contain the projects and excercises I have completed.
+This repository is to document my progress as I learn more about C# and will contain the projects and excercises I have completed.